Cumans: Golden Horde and Byzantine mercenaries

-A couple of weeks afterwards the Cumans invaded the Balkans.
-After the Battle of Kalka River a large group with an estimated population of over 10,000 Cumans invaded Thrace where they pillaged towns that had recently come under the control of the Nicaean Empire.
+The Cumans invaded the Balkans a couple of weeks after the Battle of Kalka River large groups Cumans invaded Thrace where they pillaged towns that had recently come under the control of the Nicaean Empire.
 This continued until 1242 when Nicaean emperor John III Doukas Vatatzes, in response to the situation, won their favour with "gifts and diplomacy".
-Thereafter he succeeded in settling most of them in Anatolia throughout the Meander valley and the region east of Philadelphia.
-Most of these Cumans enrolled in the army and soon afterwards were baptized.
-Vatatzes' policy towards the Cumans was distinguished by its enormous scale and relatively successful outcome.
+Later, he succeeded in settling a group of Cumans in Anatolia, in the Meander valley and the region east of Philadelphia, and another group in the regions of Anatolia near Constantinople.

 Cumans had served as mercenaries in the armies of the Byzantine Empire since the reign of Alexios I Komnenos (1081–1118) and were one of the most important elements of the Byzantine army until the mid-14th century.
 They served as light cavalry (horse-archers) and as standing troops; those in the central army were collectively called Skythikoi/Skythikon.
 Other Cumans lived a more dangerous life as highlanders on the fringes of the empire, possibly being involved in a mixture of agriculture and transhumance, acting as a buffer between Nicaean farmers and Turkic nomads.

 These Cumans were frequently mustered for Byzantine campaigns in Europe.
 In 1242 they were employed by Vatatzes in his siege of Thessaloniki.
 In 1256 emperor Theodore II Laskaris left a force of 300 Cumans with the Nicaean governor of Thessaloniki.
 In 1259, 2000 Cuman light cavalry fought for the Nicaean Empire at the Battle of Pelagonia.
 Cumans were again involved in 1261, where the majority of the 800 troops under Alexios Strategopoulos that retook Constantinople, were Cumans.
 Large Cuman contingents were also part of the Byzantine Emperor Michael VIII Palaiologos' European campaigns of 1263–1264, 1270–1272 and 1275.
 Cumans were again employed by emperor Andronikos II Palaiologos in 1292, in his campaign against the Despotate of Epirus.
 The Cumans, together with Turk mercenaries, terminated the campaign by an unauthorized retreat.